 NINJA WiFi

-NINJA WiFi has been a trusted brand since it was founded in 1995.
+NINJA WiFi has been a trusted brand since its founding in 1995.
 With 990 yen a day, you can enjoy unlimited internet data at a maximum download speed of 150Mbps.

-In addition, compared to other service providers, NINJA WiFi has more pick-up counters where you can pick up your Pocket WiFi for free.
+In addition, compared to other service providers, NINJA WiFi has more pickup counters where you can collect your NINJA pocket WiFi for free.
 They even have a service counter at Shinjuku!

-- If the pick-up location is Narita Airport, Haneda Airport, Kansai International Airport, or Naha Airport, you can reserve your NINJA WiFi Pocket WiFi device by 3 pm Japan Time one day beforehand.
+- If the pickup location is Narita Airport, Haneda Airport, Kansai International Airport, or Naha Airport, you can reserve your NINJA WiFi pocket WiFi device by 3 pm Japan Time (JST) the day before.

 NINJA WiFi provides its customers with many add-on options, including a real-time translator and medical insurance/support, to ensure your Japan trip is hassle-free!